-The Speech-Mechanic offers a wealth of strategies and support to children and their families.
+Children and their families are offered a wealth of strategies and support.
 Parents and stakeholders can expect their child to receive active, direct treatment designed to improve the child’s ability to produce clear speech as well as understand and use language.
 The programs are intense yet engaging.
 Parental coaching and education are an integral part of the intervention plans and are provided by a Hanen certified parent-language coach.
 The Speech-Mechanic is continuously adding to a collection of sophisticated, effective tools that can get the job done.
-The following is a small preview of some of the dynamic services this agency provides.
+The following is a small preview of some of the dynamic services this agency provides for this age-group:

 Parent Coaching by Hanen Certified Therapist

-Recognize your child’s stage and style of communication
+Recognize the child’s stage and style of communication

-The SmartPalate System is a technology tool that gives biofeedback to the user.
-It is equipped with sensors that capture tongue-to-palate contact during live speech.
-It provides instant visual feedback of the contact and makes it easy to see sounds being formed on a computer monitor display.
+The SmartPalate System is a technology tool that provides instant visual feedback of the contact and makes it easy for a person to see sounds being formed on a computer monitor display.
 This gives the user the ability to self-monitor and self-correct.

-The speech-mechanic uses research-based intervention programs such as the Sound Contrasts in Phonology, which is the result of funding received through the National Institutes of Health.
+The Speech-Mechanic uses research-based intervention programs such as the Sound Contrasts in Phonology.
 With an expansive database of over 2,000 pictures of words and a comprehensive collection of contrastive sound pairs, a child with speech sound disorders can easily receive effective individualized treatment.